catalyst/moodle-tool_objectfs/README.md

     --name <policy_name>
 ```

+### DigitalOcean Spaces

+*DigitalOcean Spaces bucket setup*

+- Create an DigitalOcean Space.
+- Currently DigitalOcean does not provide an ACL to their Spaces offering.

 ## Moodle configuration
 Go to Site Administration -> Plugins -> Admin tools -> Object storage file system.
 Descriptions for the various settings are as follows: